Succumb Time emc AOD 10.30 11.11.2016

 ‘Don’t worry your in good hands’.

-In the ambulance there wasn’t that a hint of anything?
+In the ambulance there wasn’t a hint of anything?
 Being fed tablets, her blood pressure taken, spray is sprayed, rustling and wires, talk, questions, mask over her face all went quiet.